alexander-hergert/rest-countries-api/README.md

 - Create filtered searching.
 Filter the countries and submit country name.
 - Design ErrorPage and catch existing errors.
 - Create PlaceholderCards for fetching.
+- Finish styling of components and make them look closer to the desgin.
+Add accessibility and seo optimizations.
+- Add simple animations.

 ### Built with